Doctoral programme

 The response of lakes to changing climate: a combination of satellite and in situ data

-Phytoplankton is the basis of the food chain and important component of food-web and carbon cycle in all water bodies, being the first component in the lake to react to the changing environmental conditions.
-In the boreal region the changes in phytoplankton community are predicted due to more frequently appearing ice-less winters and higher summer temperatures favouring cyanobacterial growth.
-This means more potentially toxic cyanobacterial blooms, which are affecting the lake functioning and public usage.
-Remote sensing gives a possibility to get an overview about bloom parameters for the entire lake, multiple lakes simultaneously and with higher frequency than national monitoring possibilities offer.
-EU Copernicus programme satellites Sentinel 3/OLCI and Sentinel 2/MSI allow to monitor Chl a changes in boreal lakes, with an inclusion of Lake CCI database changes in temperature in various lakes can be studied.
-This doctoral thesis focuses to phytoplankton community changes detected from in situ and satellite data, using hyperspectral data and microscopically determined phytoplankton community composition to: -Study cyanobacterial bloom parameters from Sentinel 3/OLCI and Envisat/MERIS in shallow eutrophic lake Peipsi -estimate changes in phytoplankton community in larger boreal lakes -detect community changes from hyperspectral parameters gathered from various lakes seasonally during multiple years, based on Estonian and Swedish data.
+Phytoplankton is the basis of the food chain and an important component of the food-web and carbon cycle in all water bodies, being the first component in the lake to react to changing environmental conditions.
+In the boreal region, changes in the phytoplankton community are predicted due to more frequently occurring ice-less winters and higher summer temperatures, favouring cyanobacterial growth.
+This means more potentially toxic cyanobacterial blooms, which affect lake functioning and public usage of lakes.
+Remote sensing provides a possibility to get an overview about bloom parameters for an entire lake, or multiple lakes simultaneously, and at a higher frequency than national monitoring possibilities offer.
+The EU Copernicus programme satellites Sentinel 3/OLCI and Sentinel 2/MSI allow the monitoring of Chl changes in boreal lakes, and with the use of the Lake CCI database, changes in temperature in various lakes can be studied.
+This doctoral thesis focuses on phytoplankton community changes detected from in situ and satellite data, using hyperspectral data and microscopically determined phytoplankton community composition to: study cyanobacterial bloom parameters from Sentinel 3/OLCI and Envisat/MERIS in the shallow, eutrophic Lake Peipus; estimate changes in the phytoplankton community in larger boreal lakes; detect community changes from hyperspectral parameters gathered from various lakes seasonally across multiple years, based on Estonian and Swedish data.

 Using dynamical friction to investigate the properties of dark matter